b4you/EmpAppDocs/WebAdmin/admin-introduction.rst

 #.
 Main view

-    Depending on the current view. for instance: when the user access to "Users" the main view will show the user list.
+    Depending on the current view.
+    For instance: when the user access to "Users" the main view will show the user list.

 #.
 Mini menu